savitagup/901NodeIntro-1/Labs/Ch04-FileAccess/Ex02-ReadFilePromises/README.md

 1. Run `npm init` accepting the defaults to create a package.json

-1. Add bluebird as a production dependecy. `npm install bluebird -S`
+1. Add bluebird as a production dependency. `npm install bluebird -S`

 1. Where can you find the documentation on Bluebird?

 1. Look for and read the description of how to use of `Promise.promisifyAll`.

 1. Now visit the demos at `\Demos\Ch04-FileAccess\fs-demos\2fs-promises`.
-Read each example and execute it.
+Read each example and execute them.
 Examine the order of the console outputs.

 1. Now that you have seen these code examples, you will do similar work.
 In your code `promise-read.js`, require bluebird and use it to promisifyAll of the fs module